Konstantin8105/Contribution_Guide_RU/README.md

 Now that you have your authentication token, you need to register your account with Gerrit.
-To do this, visit <a href="https://go-review.googlesource.com/login/"> go-review.googlesource.com/login/</a>.
+To do this, visit [ go-review.googlesource.com/login/](https://go-review.googlesource.com/login/).
 Sign in using the same Google Account you used above.